-If you do have herniated disc pain and your doctor diagnosed a herniated disc, you are eligible for microdiscectomy procedure.
-However, if you have a herniated disc but do not experience pain, it is better to discuss non-surgical solutions with your specialist.
+If your doctor diagnosed you with a herniated disc, you might undergo a microdiscectomy.
+Only, if you have a herniated disc problem but do not have pain, non-surgical solutions are preferred.

 Up to the patient